 As you leave Railay Beach, hug the rocky coastline and you’ll find some cave passageways to glide through, providing for a shortcut.
 If you’re skilled at paddling and the waves aren’t strong, go through this natural tunnel for a fun little thrill.
 Watch your head if it’s high tide!

 This passageway will ultimately lead you to the beautiful Phra Nang Beach.
 But we’d suggest first taking some time to paddle around the small limestone islands just off the coast.
-For those who are decently fit, kayaking is one of the essential things to do in Railay Beach!
+Another kayaking consideration is to paddle in the opposite direction, to Ton Sai beach.